bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 So for the half-arc, there's a BIP draft, but it's not a pull request on BIP repository, but there's just minor to-dos like test vectors there that are open however for the full aggregation we still need to develop the signature scheme, so that requires quite a bit of effort from people reversed in cryptography and specifically on the side of the interactivity.
 We will also want to have a security proof for that scheme that comes out on the other hand and that means people with very specific talents and an experience in that area will also be needed in process.
-These I think are the big to-dos that we have and Yeah The people that can do this stuff need to come together and work on it.
+These I think are the big to-dos that we have.
+The people that can do this stuff need to come together and work on it.
 Personally, I spend quite a bit of time on it right now.
 But maybe something to everyone watching this or in the audience, if you want to get involved, let us know.